omurcek/CivilArk/README.md

-This is an unfinished copy of civil ark latest version
+This is an unfinished copy of Civilark's latest version